-All food vendors, whether or not you require permits, must comply with requirements detailed in the Canadian Food Inspection Agency’s Guide to Food Labelling and Advertising.
+- All food vendors, whether or not you require permits, must comply with requirements detailed in the:

 Discretion of the Board of Directors:

-The Mabou Farmers’ Market reserves the right to limit the number of vendors participating in the market.
-Priority is given to agricultural and food-producing vendors over craft vendors with the goal of achieving a 60/40 split.
+- The Mabou Farmers’ Market reserves the right to approve the vendors participating in the market.
+Priority is given to agricultural and food producing vendors over craft vendors with the goal of achieving a 60/40 split.

-The Board of Directors reserves the right to limit the number of similar non-food items to ensure that the market maintains a diverse range of products.
+- The Board of Directors reserves the right to limit the number of similar items to ensure that the market maintains a diverse range of products.

 Annual General Meeting (AGM):

-The AGM of the Mabou Farmers’ Market shall be held annually in April for the purpose of:
+The AGM of the Mabou Farmers’ Market shall be held annually for the purpose of: